Antisocial Personality Disorder

 - Lack of concern for consequences of actions/behavior

-- Inability to learn from experience, modify behavior based on past outcomes or predicted future outcomes
+- Inability to learn from experience or change behavior based on past outcomes or predicted future outcomes

 - Bullying or cruelty to animals and/or other humans